Writing Skills for PR and Communication

 This course is presented online via Zoom in three parts.

-The course will be run at the following times:
+This course will be run via Zoom at the following times.

 Please note all three sessions are part of the same course so participants must attend all three sessions.

 This course is limited to 9 participants.
 Small course numbers allow for tailored content and quality interaction between the facilitator and participants.